2-run, 10th inning leads Astros past Rays 6-4

 Gurriel's two-out single put Houston ahead 6-4.

-Luke Gregerson (1-1) went a scoreless ninth before Ken Giles got three out for his fifth save.
+Luke Gregerson (1-1) went a scorless ninth before Ken Giles got three out for his fifth save.

 The Astros tied it at 4 on pinch-hitter Evan Gattis' sacrifice fly off closer Alex Colome, who was bidding for a two-inning save, in the ninth.